extrange/personal-blog/docs/blog/posts/2021-06-18-ge-totalcare-comparison.md

 <!-- more -->

-With this in mind, I decided to look at the Great Eastern's (GE) [new riders](https://www.greateasternlife.com/content/dam/corp-site/great-eastern/sg/gels-ftrp-imc-cm/health-insurance-/great-supremehealth/gels-pdt-pd-gsh-gtc-benefit-and-premium-tables-eng.pdf)
+With this in mind, I decided to look at the Great Eastern's (GE) new riders.

 ![](../../static/images/2021-06-18-ge-totalcare-comparison/ge-totalcare-rider-infographic.jpg)